rogelio2k/vagrant-postgis2/README.md

 The new vagrant VM will be ready to accept incoming connections on `localhost` post `5432`.
 The default password for the `postgres` user is `postgres`.

+To connect from the host machine, use 22.22.22.22:5432 with the same username and passward.

 License and Author
 ==================